 For another type of data file, select the file in the Select Data Source dialog box.
 If the file is not listed, select the appropriate file type or select All Files in the Files of type box.
 In a mail merge, you can use the following types of data files:

 - Create a new data file in Word If you don't have a data file yet, click Type New List, and then use the form that opens to create your list.
 The list is saved as a database (.mdb) file that you can reuse.
 For more information, see Type a new list.

-Note If you installed Microsoft Office 2010 (instead of installing Word 2010 by itself), you can also use Microsoft Query to construct a query (query: A means of finding all the records stored in a data source that fit a set of criteria you name.
+Note If you installed 2007 Microsoft Office system (instead of installing Microsoft Word by itself), you can also use Microsoft Query to construct a query (query: A means of finding all the records stored in a data source that fit a set of criteria you name.
 Queries can contain operators, quotation marks, wildcard characters, and parentheses to help focus your search.) and retrieve the data you want from an external data source (external data source: A data source that contains the data a user wants to gain access to: for example, a Microsoft Excel list or a Microsoft Access database.).